 The value of a professional’s perspective

-The last thing to point out is that if you’re a bit behind, it may make sense to look back at those identified expenses and see where there can be improvements.
-Going through the exercise outlined earlier, you likely already know where the “wiggle room” can be found.
-Having more of a hands-on approach is why it’s a good idea to have separated essential from discretionary expenses.
-You now have an easy way to identify those potential nuggets of improvement.
+If one is behind in achieving financial goals, it may make sense to look back at those identified discretionary expenses and see where there can be improvements.
+Going through the exercise outlined earlier, you likely already know where “wiggle room” can be found (if any).
+As noted earlier, you now have a realistic way to identify potential improvement.

 Editor’s note: This blog offers informal investment and financial planning advice.
 We know nothing about your unique financial situation.
 The buying and selling of any financial product or security should only be considered in context.
 If appropriate, seek the counsel of experienced, ideally objective, financial, tax, or estate planning professionals.
 Past performance is not indicative of future performance.